atonizzo/cortexforth/README.md

-# cortexforth
+# CortexForth
-A simple implementation of Forth for STM32L476 devices.
+A simple implmentation of Forth for ARM Cortex-M3 and M4 devices.

+See documentation inside the doc/ directory.